 Allowing symbolic links from within your web server document tree to other directories can cause content control problems.
-We suggest that you do not allow symbolic links unless you have to.
+We suggest

 To disallow symbolic links, be sure that the Options directives do not include FollowSymLinks.

 Symbolic links are good for making links to large files instead of having multiple copies, but bad because J. Random Luser could make a link to a sensitive file-for instance, /etc/passwd.
 Disk space is cheap.
 Make copies.